jsecu/jsecu.github.io/about.md

-<code>Currently a aspiring pentester, a Bug Bounty Hunter, with an interest in CTFs.
-Dabbles in exploit development as well.
-OSCP certified.</code>
+<code>Currently a pentester and a Bug Bounty Hunter.Experimenting in exploit delvelopement.OSCP certified.</code>